 Audlem Carers Support Group is open to anyone who provides care support to family members, friends or neighbours.

-Carers Coffee Mornings are currently held on the 1st and 3rd Wednesday of the month from 10.30 am in the comfort of The Shroppie Fly pub on Audlem Wharf (just off Shropshire Street).
+Carers Coffee Mornings are held on the 1st and 3rd Wednesday of the month from 10.30 am in the comfort of The Shroppie Fly pub on Audlem Wharf (just off Shropshire Street).

 This is a 'drop-in' arrangement where carers on our register can enjoy coffee, chat, advice and friendly confidential mutual support.